Contexts

 com.twitter.finagle.context.Deadline.current — A broadcast Context that represents when the request should be completed by.

-com.twitter.finagle.context.Retries.current — A broadcast Context that represents which retry attempt this request is.
-Will have attempt set to 0 if the request is not a retry.
+com.twitter.finagle.context.Requeues.current — A broadcast Context that represents which requeue attempt this request is.
+Requeues are retries on write exceptions (i.e. the original request was never sent to the server).
+Will have attempt set to 0 if the request is not a requeue.

 Current TLS session